sassayed/HSGAdviser-Speech-Based-Chatbot/README.md

 # Speech-based Chatbot

-**Welcome to Speech-Chatbot!** This is an dvising speech-based chatbot developed by using a deep learning model to support high school students.
-The dataset in this study is created from 1791 pairs of questions and answers.
-In this model, we introduce an embedding layer alongside the LSTM layer, followed by the integration of a single dense layer with a Softmax function to produce the response.
+**Welcome to Speech-Chatbot!** This chatbot, designed for advising high school students, is powered by a deep learning model with speech-based interaction.
+The dataset used for this study consists of 1791 question-answer pairs.
+The model architecture includes an embedding layer, which feeds into an LSTM layer, and concludes with a single dense layer using a Softmax function to generate the chatbot's responses.

 **This Seq2Seq mode is developed as following:**